 This is a guide for testing and replacing a temperature sensor if it is bad.

-While every vehicle will have a different location for a sensor the basic information below will be the same for most any car or truck.
+While every vehicle will have a different location for a sensor, the basic information below will be the same for almost any car or truck.

-The most common problem of a bad ECT is a vehicle that overheats.
+The most common problem of a bad ECT is the vehicle runs hot and overheats.

 This is because the ECT controls when the fan turns on and off.

 A bad ECT can also cause an engine to rough idle, misfire, or run poorly.

 Other bad components can also cause the same symptoms so testing the sensor is the best way to see if it has failed.

 An ECT is a Thermistor that changes resistance depending on the temperature.

 Higher temperatures will decrease the resistance as the temperature rises.

 The voltage on the two wires of an ECT tells the computer when to regulate the temperature.